binmakeswell/ColossalChat/README.md

    Image source: https://openai.com/blog/chatgpt
 </div>

-**As Colossa-AI is undergoing some major updates, this project will be actively maintained to stay in line with the Colossal-AI project.**
+**As Colossal-AI is undergoing some major updates, this project will be actively maintained to stay in line with the Colossal-AI project.**

 More details can be found in the latest news.